mardonedias/mardonedias/README.md

 Like every web developer, I also have knowledge in handling servers, more focused on the cloud.
 I have experience with AWS servers, Google Cloud and building VPS's from different platforms.

-Programming for me is a hobby, but I have others like Films and Series, Family.
+Programming for me is a hobby, but I have others like Films, Series and Family.
 I even have 2 beautiful daughters.

 ### My work environment